yehia67/documentation/iota-basics/0.1/concepts/bundles-and-transactions.md

 # Bundles and transactions

-**A transaction is a single operation that you can send to an IRI node.
+**A transaction is a single operation that you can send to a node.
 Transactions can withdraw/deposit IOTA tokens or send data.
-To send an IRI node one or more transactions, you must package them in a bundle before sending them.**
+To send a node one or more transactions, you must package them in a bundle.**

 Each transaction in a bundle must be [structured](../references/structure-of-a-transaction.md) according to the IOTA protocol and contain valid values for all the transaction fields.